Juicy Porky Burger, with a maple syrup glazed brat, smokey bacon, melty gouda, and pickled white onions, on grilled buns. No condiments needed!

 Slice the brats lengthwise.

-Put the brats back on the griddle, cut side down to brown.
+Put the brats on the griddle, cut side down and flip once the bottom is browned.
+Cook until internal temperature is 145 degrees F.

 Brush with maple syrup to glaze the brat.